NOW ACCEPTING NEW CLIENTS FOR IN-PERSON AND ONLINE THERAPY --SERVING ALL OF CALIFORNIA-- SCHEDULE FREE CONSULTATION -->

 Perfectionism is more than simply wanting to do well or caring about your work.
 It involves placing extremely high expectations on yourself and tying your sense of self-worth, competence, or value to performance, achievement, productivity, or avoiding mistakes.

-People struggling with perfectionism often feel pressure to constantly improve, meet unrealistic standards, or maintain a sense of control in order to feel “good enough.”
+People struggling with perfectionism often feel pressure to constantly improve, meet unrealistic standards, or maintain a strong sense of control over things happening within and around them in order to feel “good enough.”

 What Are Signs of Perfectionism?